 - 50-75% – These are very stretchy fabrics (for example, hatchi knits)

-- 75% and above – these are super stretchy fabrics, for example, some rayon knits, rib knits, spandex, tricot.
-This knit fabrics stretch easily to twice their original size.
-Fabrics with about 90% stretch are great for anything that needs to fit tightly while still accommodating a little bit of give.
+- 75% and above – these are super stretchy fabrics, for example, some rayon knits, rib knits, spandex, and tricot.
+These knit fabrics stretch easily to twice their original size.
+Fabrics with about 90% stretch are great for anything that needs to fit tightly while still accommodating a little bit of giving.
 It’s used in leggings, swimsuits, tops, and dresses alike.

 2-way stretch – 2-way stretch means that the fabric can only stretch lengthwise (parallel to selvages) or crosswise (perpendicular to selvages) but not both.
 These knits don’t stretch as much as 4-way.